Goidz/acid-annies-gig-guide/README.md

 - That the field isn't empty.
 - That the length of the characters (including white space) are 10 characters long.
 Ex. (yyyy-mm-dd).
 - That the date uses integers.
-- That the date is seperated by dashes "-".
+- That the date is separated by dashes "-".

 ### Date Errors:(Click "Details")